SkettiSouls/Minix/README.md

-# Minix
+# Nix-MC

-NixOS Minecraft Servers
+NixOS Managed Minecraft Servers

 This is a Nix flake with a module `services.nix-mc` that allows you to run multiple instances of modded Minecraft servers.